 - Have specific language difficulties which might affect your academic performance

 - Wish to practise and improve your study skills

 - Have never studied in the UK before

-The classes are around 1-2 hours per week and you will be able to sign up online for up to 3 courses.
+The classes are around one to two hours per week and you will be able to sign up online for up to three courses.

 The Freshers’ Fayre in Welcome Week (September), organised by the Students’ Union, is your opportunity to see the 100 or so student societies and sports clubs on offer at the University and to sign up for any that are of interest.
 You can join clubs and societies at other times of year by dropping them an email – see the Students’ Union’s Sports and Societies page for club information and contact details.